izabelakalenik/izabelakalenik/README.md

-# Hello there! 👋
+<h1 align="center"> Hello there, I'm Iza👋</h1>

 ## About me
-I'm a student of Applied Computer Science at the Wroclaw University of Science and Technology.
+* I'm a student of Applied Computer Science at the Wroclaw University of Science and Technology.

 ## Technologies
 <details>